neoalienson/hexo-plugin-js-compactor/README.md

 ```

-## Issues
+## Known Issues

-1. Only js from post is extracted. js from page is not extracted.
+1. Only JS from posts is extracted.
+JS from pages is not extracted.

 ## Testing